This information will help you get ready for your magnetic resonance imaging (MRI) with positron emission tomography (PET) scan.

-If you aren’t receiving anesthesia, you must follow the instructions below.
-We may not be able to have your PET-MRI done if you don’t follow these instructions before your procedure.
+If you are not getting anesthesia, follow the instructions below.
+You may not be able to have your PET-CT if you do not follow these instructions before your procedure.

 For 6 hours before you arrive for your scan:

-- Don’t chew gum or suck on hard candy, mints, or cough drops.
+- Do not chew gum or suck on hard candy, mints, or cough drops.

 - You may drink only water.